dandange8005/Ultra-Essentials/docs/mkdocs/callouts.md

+---
+status: new
+# subtitle: Admonitions in MkDocs Material
+---

 # Admonitions in MkDocs Material

 Admonitions are attention-grabbing content blocks that help highlight important information in your documentation.
 They're perfect for warnings, notes, tips, and other types of callouts that should stand out from the regular content.